 It appears that President Masisi’s new doctrine may be driven more by politics and a desire to undermine and reverse that of his predecessor, Ian Khama, a committed conservationist whose environmental policies were aimed at protecting the country’s natural resources from over-exploitation.

-Botswana’s move is seen as a backwards shift toward ‘consumptive use’.
-This is deeply disturbing considering Botswana is home to one third of Africa’s elephants and has been called “Africa’s last stronghold”.
+Botswana’s move is seen as a backward shift toward ‘consumptive use’.
+This is deeply disturbing considering Botswana is home to one-third of Africa’s elephants and has been called “Africa’s last stronghold”.